Hollywood Video

-Hollywood Entertainment Corp.
-(Nasdaq: HLYW), more commonly known as Hollywood Video, was a home video and video game rental shop company started in 1988.
-The chain was the largest direct competitor to Blockbuster Video until it was purchased by Movie Gallery in 2005.
+Hollywood Entertainment Corp., more commonly known as Hollywood Video, was an American video rental store chain based in Wilsonville, Oregon.
+Founded by Mark Wattles in 1988, the chain would quickly expand following the company's initial public offering in 1993, which led to them being the largest direct competitor to Blockbuster in the urban market.

-Hollywood Video ceased operations in May 2010, when Movie Gallery, its parent company, declared Chapter 7 bankruptcy.
-Its last US store closed on July 31, 2010, whereas the last official one in Canada closed on August 8 of that year.
+Towards the end of the 1990s, Hollywood Video would introduce DVD rentals in their stores, being the first to do so, and would expand into the internet with the purchase of Reel.com in July 1998.
+However, following the rise of video on demand services in the early 2000s, the company began to experience losses.
+As a result, the company would establish GameCrazy, a video game retailer, in an attempt to enter the video game market.

+Following a hostile takeover attempt by Blockbuster, Hollywood Entertainment Corp. would merge with Movie Gallery, Inc. for $1.2 billion in April 2005.
+While this acquisition initially boosted Movie Gallery's profits, the newly assumed debt would contribute to the company's bankruptcy, and eventual liquidation in 2010.

-In October 2011, the HollywoodVideo.com site had been relaunched as a blog.
-While the website remains active, the last entry was made in October 2014.
+In December 2011, the chain's website would relaunch as an entertainment news blog.
+The website remains active, with several entries being made in 2025.

 History

-20th century

 In 1984, Mark Wattles left college and was struggling financially.
 Wattles' parents had given him and his wife a VCR, which they used as a form of low-cost entertainment.
 Wattles later said: "I thought, 'There must be other people in America in the same shoes.
 I think this would be a great business."
-In 1985, Wattles borrowed money so he could open a 500 square-foot video rental store with 300 films, located in downtown Portland, Oregon.
-In 1988, Wattles formed Hollywood Entertainment and served as the company's president and chief executive.
+In 1985, Wattles borrowed money so he could open Home Theater, a 500 square-foot video rental store with 300 films, located in downtown Portland, Oregon.
+Three years later in 1988, Wattles formed Hollywood Entertainment and served as the company's president and chief executive.
 Hollywood Video stores later opened in Washington, California, Nevada, and Texas.